nicolas-ivanov/Seq2Seq_Upgrade_TensorFlow/README.md

 Currently Working On:

 - Unitary RNN (will take at least 2 weeks) (http://arxiv.org/abs/1511.06464)
+- Adversarial Seq2Seq Training (will take at least 4 or 5 weeks)

 Other Features That Might Happen If There's Time: